 [Include optional paragraph, if there will be a Master Account Approval List and Delegate List/Report, includes a number of prompts at which modification is required:- revised 10/1/02 and 3/28/06]

-@The Contractor will provide the AOC with a current Delegate List/Report, after the Cut Off Date and before Date 1 of the Program, as identified in Exhibit B. The AOC @may then @will then @will not provide to the Contractor in writing an approved Master Account Approval List.
+The Contractor will provide the AOC with a current Delegate List/Report, after the Cut Off Date and before Date 1 of the Program, as identified in Exhibit B. The AOC will then provide to the Contractor in writing an approved Master Account Approval List.
 The Contractor shall not bill the AOC for Attendee reservations not included on the Master Account Approval List.
 Unless expressly set forth otherwise, any Individual Charges are the responsibility of the Attendee occupying the room.

 [Optional paragraph – includes a prompt at which modification is required :- revised 9/7/06]

-@At the request of the AOC, the Contractor shall block additional sleeping rooms for Attendees at the sleeping room rate@s specified above in this exhibit, provided that the additional sleeping rooms are available for rental during the Dates of the Program, at the time of the request.
+At the request of the AOC, the Contractor shall block additional sleeping rooms for Attendees at the sleeping room rate@s specified above in this exhibit, provided that the additional sleeping rooms are available for rental during the Dates of the Program, at the time of the request.

 [For credit discount, use the following option, customizing the amount, as necessary - revised 10/14/09:]